ranjan-stha/utilities/attendance_manager_v2/README.md

 To use Images, just take the snapshot of the screen of the attendance of the students, then run the script as follows:

+Before you run the script, you need to install pytesseract.

+For Windows machine, find the executable file in this link: https://github.com/UB-Mannheim/tesseract/wiki

+Install this executable in drive C:\

+After the installation, you can run the below script.

 <b>$ python 0 transfer.py Book1.csv name <image1.{jpg|png} image2.{jpg|png} ......> "Sep 2" </b> </br>

 <i> Note: You can pass as many image files as you want </i>